Discover the Power of PRP (Platelet Rich Plasma) Therapy

 WHAT’S THE DEAL WITH MAKING SURE YOU GET ENOUGH VITAMIN D?

-Vitamin D is super important for strong bones and a good immune system.
+Vitamin D is important for strong bones and a good immune system.
 It’s fine to get some of your vit D from the sun’s UV radiation – but limit it and keep your face and chronically exposed areas out of the mix.
 The Skin Cancer Foundation suggests that you get your recommended daily 600 IU of vit D from food sources like fish and cereals or from supplements.

 PROTECTION POINTERS: